pascalyu/pighouse/README.md

 # Pighouse
-The purpose of Pighouse is to handle a fund couple
+The purpose of Pighouse is to manage a common fund

 # Installation Guide

+building...
 ## Windows
 ### WAMP